 You can grow all kinds of herbs in a homestead garden.
 Read up on some herbal remedies and consider which ones would be easy and good for you to grow.
 Herbal teas are the most widely used herbal medicine.
 You can also make salves from certain herbs.
 Mary’s Heirloom Seeds has a great selection of herbs to choose from.
 She even has herbal medicine making kits if you would like to easily try out making your own!

 Check into growing your own cooking spices (most double as herbal medicine), peppermint, ginger, or garlic.
 These are easy to grow and can save you some serious money.
 Check out my post on the 10 best remedies for cold and flu.
+I also have a post on how to grow and use lavender and chamomile.

 Reduce, reuse, recycle.